 About TBE buffer

-TBE buffer, named so because of the of the three ingredients of Tris base, Boric acid and EDTA, is a solution commonly used as an electrophoresis running buffer and for making agarose gels.
-The Tris-acid solution keeps the DNA soluble in water while EDTA, a chelator of cations such as magnesium, protects nucleic acids against enzymatic degradation.
+TBE buffer, named so because of the three ingredients of Tris base, Boric acid and EDTA, is a solution commonly used as an electrophoresis running buffer and for making agarose gels.
+The tris solution keeps the DNA soluble in water while EDTA, a chelator of cations such as magnesium, protects nucleic acids against enzymatic degradation.

 How to make 10x TBE buffer